impliedchaos/mopidy-bandcamp/README.rst

 Authentication
 ==============

+If you wish to browse/play music in your collection, then you'll need to authenticate to bandcamp.com.

 Authentication is done by grabbing your :code:`identity` token from the cookies of the bandcamp website.
+Point your browser at https://bandcamp.com and log in if you aren't already.

+For chrome you can simply go to `chrome://settings/cookies/detail?site=bandcamp.com <chrome://settings/cookies/detail?site=bandcamp.com>`_ to see the cookies for bandcamp.com.
+Click on "identity" and copy the data listed under "Content".

-Point your browser at https://bandcamp.com, log in if you aren't already, and then open up your browser's developer tools (usually by pressing Ctrl-Shift-I or F12).
+For Firefox and most other browsers, open up the browser's developer tools (usually by pressing Ctrl-Shift-I or F12).
-Reload the page and you should be able to go to the "Network" tab of developer tools and click on the top entry.
-You should be able to click on a "Headers" subtab and see the Request and Response headers.
-Find the "Cookie" request header and look for "identity".
+When the tools pop up, navigate to the "Storage" tab, and then select "Cookies" to view the site's cookies.
+Copy the value from the "identity" cookie.

-You should see something similar to:
+It should look something like this:

 .. code::

-    identity=7%09xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx%3D%09%7B%22ex%22%3Ax%2C%22id%22%3Axxxxxxxxxx%7D;
+    7%09xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx%3D%09%7B%22ex%22%3Ax%2C%22id%22%3Axxxxxxxxxx%7D

-This is what we need.
-Copy the data (leave out the semi-colon) and add it to your Mopidy config file like:
+Now add it to your Mopidy config file like so:

 .. code::